openwrt/packages/net/shadowsocks-libev/README.md

 Section type `ss_local`, `ss_redir`, `ss_tunnel` are for specification of shadowsocks-libev components.
 They share mostly a common set of options like `local_port`, `verbose`, `fast_open`, `timeout`, etc.

+Plugin options should be specified in `server` section and will be inherited by other compoenents referring to it.

 We can have multiple instances of component and `server` sections.
 The relationship between them is many-to-one.
 This will have the following implications

  - It's possible to have both `ss_local` and `ss_redir` referring to the same `server` definition